Renewing your Dutch passport in the United Kingdom

 Proof of identity

-You must go to the embassy or consulate-general to prove your identity and have your fingerprints taken.
+You must go to the embassy to prove your identity and have your fingerprints taken.

 You can add your partner’s name to your passport.
 If your marriage certificate or certificate of registered partnership is not held in the Personal Records Database (Basisregistratie Personen), bring an official copy of the certificate with you.
 This document does not need to have been issued recently.
 And it does not need to be legalised.